zhiyuan5986/sparse-frontier/README.md

     # Adjust MAX_JOBS based on your system core count for faster compilation
     MAX_JOBS=8 python compile.py build_ext --inplace --build-lib ./sparse_frontier/modelling/attention/minference
     ```
+    For reference, the complete list of dependencies used in our experiments is available in `./assets/pipfreeze.txt`.

 2.  **Configure Paths:**
     Modify the default configuration file to specify where data, results, and checkpoints should be stored on your system.